 Internships allow students to apply their education to real-world practice in their chosen field.
 Internships are typically part-time positions in which students work at least 120 hours over the course of a semester.
 Interns gain valuable experience, have the opportunity to obtain academic credit and may even get paid.
 The internship should be related to a student's academic and career interests.
-Students may also earn academic credit for an internship experience.
 The School of Business offers an internship course in each discipline.

 For more information, including a list of faculty internship advisers, forms required to receive academic credit and details on how to get started, please visit www.ubalt.edu/merrickinternships.

 Students should consult their guide to graduation and their academic adviser to determine how to integrate the internship course into their program of study.